-When you get past that initial, emotional argument for euthanasia, the practice of helping someone end their lives opens the door to some dangerous possibilities.
+When you get past that initial, emotional argument for euthanasia, the practice of helping someone end their life opens the door to some dangerous possibilities.
 At issue, the sanctity of life, the care of our terminally ill, and the troubling future of how it will lead to more assisted suicides of people who aren’t suffering pain from a terminal illness.

 Accepting euthanasia accepts that some lives are worth less than others.
 Right to Life NSW believes that accepting “voluntary” euthanasia will eventually lead to “involuntary” euthanasia, and the killing of people thought to be undesirable.

 We believe accepting euthanasia could lead to less quality care for the terminally ill by undermining the motivation to provide good care or pain relief for the dying.
 It might become a more “cost effective” way to treat the dying.
 It also puts doctors and nurses in a difficult position.
 These are people who are committed to saving lives.

 Finally, it is already clear where there are laws allowing euthanasia, the number of people seeking assisted suicides is growing at alarming rate.
 Also, some of the people seeking out these assisted suicides aren’t people who are dying or in pain.
 Rather, they are just aged, alone or bereaved.